Sultanate of Women

 WHAT IS SULTANATE OF WOMEN?

-– The second reason is far more impressive.
-Apart from Mihrimah Sultan, all other women arrived to the Topkapi Palace as young slaves.
-Then, through careful selection and with a bit of luck, they became sultan’s favourites, bore them children and in some cases became their legal wives.
-In other words, former slave women ruled the empire together with Grand Viziers, who were mostly slaves too.
+• The second reason is even more striking.
+With the exception of Mihrimah Sultan, all these women entered Topkapi Palace as young slaves.
+Through careful selection and in some cases fortune, they became the sultan’s favoured consorts, bore royal heirs and occasionally attained the status of legal wives.
+In effect, former slave women governed the empire along Grand Viziers, who themselves were often slaves too.

-Most visitors to Istanbul mainly see the most famous historic buildings: Hagia Sophia, Blue Mosque, Topkapi Palace and Grand Bazaar.
-But, Ottoman Istanbul is much more than just these iconic sites.
+Most visitors to Istanbul tend to focus on its most renowned landmarks such as Hagia Sophia, the Blue Mosque, Topkapi Palace and the Grand Bazaar.
+However, Ottoman Istanbul extends far beyond these iconic monuments.

-The women that I am talking about are: Hürrem Sultan, Mihrimah Sultan, Nurbanu Sultan, Safiye Sultan, Kösem Sultan and Turhan Hatice Sultan.
+The women discussed here are Hürrem Sultan, Mihrimah Sultan, Nurbanu Sultan, Safiye Sultan, Kösem Sultan and Turhan Hatice Sultan.

 HÜRREM SULTAN

-She died in 1558 and is buried in a mausoleum behind the Süleymaniye Mosque.
-If you visit the mosque, make sure that you also visit her beautifully decorated mausoleum.
+She died in 1558 and was buried in a mausoleum behind the Süleymaniye Mosque.
+I encourage all visitors to the mosque to also see her elaborately decorated tomb.

 Hürrem Sultan - Sultanate of Women